Dinesh-Patil01/Zappos-clone/README.md

 - Dynamic pages for men's and women's shopping

-- User can be able to filter products according to their need and all filters working with each other .
+- User can be able to filter products according to their need and all filters working with each other combinedly.

 - User can be able to add products in their cart and also increase or decrease or remove product in cart, all these crud operations working and handled with redux so that state will be maintained across website.